szymonstuszek/Tic-Tac-Toe/README.md

 ## Tic-Tac-Toe
-Tic tac toe game in java
+Simple implementation of the tic-tac-toe game in java.
+Graphical interface written in swing.